novayo/LeetCode/1055_Shortest_Way_to_Form_String/README.md

 * Memory Usage: 14.5 MB, less than 16.57% of Python3 online submissions for Shortest Way to Form String.

 > binary search and compare index

+---

+try_4.py: O(m*n) O(1)

+* Runtime: 58 ms, faster than 44.65% of Python3 online submissions for Shortest Way to Form String.
+* Memory Usage: 14.4 MB, less than 16.97% of Python3 online submissions for Shortest Way to Form String.

+> loop